Want to Buy Furniture Online? Here's What You Should Know

 Select items are eligible for free shipping "outside" home

-In-home, room-of-choice, and white-glove service cost extra
+In-home, room-of-choice, and white-glove service cost extra when available

 |Target||Free with $35||